star-nox/Heads-Up-Display/README.md

-# python-rfcomm-
+# Heads Up Display
-rfcomm server code for rpi
-android code for bluetooth communication
+This contains the bluetooth part of the android application and python code for making rpi work as a bluetooth server.